 First try, using callbacks

-At first, I tried adding closures to the synchronize()
+At first, I tried adding closures to the synchronize() method of the Synchronizer.

 This, however, ended up quite cumbersome as the amount of parameters increased a

-lot, with a lot of code in the Command
+lot, with a lot of code in the Command.
+Also, when calling this method, it

 is quite unclear what kind of parameters are expected in each closure.